GoogleCloudPlatform/cloud-code-vscode/README.md

 ## Develop Cloud Functions locally

 View, download, deploy, and test Cloud Functions directly from Cloud Code.
-Leverage the power of the VS Code IDE to make changes to your Cloud Function, then deploy those changes without ever needing to leave Cloud Code!
-[Read the docs](https://cloud.google.com/code/docs/vscode/manage-vms)
+Leverage the power of the VS Code IDE to make changes to your Cloud Function, then deploy those changes without ever needing to leave Cloud Code.
+[Read the docs](https://cloud.google.com/code/docs/vscode/create-deploy-function)

 ## Develop APIs with Apigee